JGGall/stock-analysis/README.md

 ## Summary
 #### What are the advantages or disadvantages of refactoring code?
 ##### *Advantages*
 Refactored code enables the program to run without looping through rows unless it is necessary for it to do so.
-It is thus able ot run more efficiently, requiring less time to perform the calculations.
+It is thus able to run more efficiently, requiring less time to perform the calculations.
 In a small dataset this would make little difference, but it leads to much greater speed when the program is analyzing very large quantities of data.
 ##### *Disadvantages*
 Refactored code is more complicated to write and to understand.